Ubuntu version history: Ubuntu 13.04 (Raring Ringtail)

 On 17 October 2012, Shuttleworth announced that Ubuntu 13.04 (Raring Ringtail) would focus on "mobile metrics, things like battery life, number of running processes, memory footprint, and polish the rough edges that we find when we do that."
-It was released on 25 April 2013, and support ended on 27 January 2014.
+It was released on 25 April 2013, and support ended on 27 January 2014, after Canonicial reduced the support cycle for non-LTS releases to 9 months from 18 months.
 The Wubi installer for Windows was dropped due to its incompatibility with Windows 8 and general lack of support and development.
 It included Unity 7, which had many performance improvements, and searching of photos and social media posts from the Dash.